menu

 15. Implement a Disaster Recovery Plan (DRP)

-The DRP should have essential details in concern to the restoration of the system after a disaster.
+The DRP should have essential details concerning the restoration of the system after a disaster.
 It helps minimize the disaster's impact and ensures your company's recovery in time.

 Conclusion

-The main problem faced in terms of DevSecOps is the lack of awareness.
-This blog resolves that by informing the best ways to integrate security into your software and also goes into detail on how to go about implementing these practices.
+The main problem faced by DevSecOps is the lack of awareness.
+This blog resolves that by informing you of the best ways to integrate security into your software and also goes into detail on how to implement these practices.

 Once you've read through these practices and how they benefit your firm, it is time to discuss them with your tech team and figure out the best way to implement them.

 Are you interested in learning more about the security of your mobile application?
-Schedule a demo and see how Appknox can help you improve your app performance.
+Schedule a demo and see how Appknox can help you improve your app's performance.

 Appknox - Schedule a Demo